Adam Vinatieri: 2001 season

 In Week 14, Vinatieri converted all four field goal attempts in a 12–9 victory over the Buffalo Bills.
 The last of the four was the game-winner in overtime.
 He won AFC Special Teams Player of the Week for his game against Buffalo.
 In the 2001 regular season, Vinatieri converted 41 of 42 extra point attempts and 24 of 30 field goal attempts.
-In the 2001 playoffs, during a blizzard against the Oakland Raiders in the final game at Foxboro Stadium, Vinatieri kicked a 45-yard field goal into a swirling winter wind to tie the game 13–13 and send it into overtime.
+In the 2001 playoffs, during a blizzard against the Oakland Raiders in the final game at Foxboro Stadium, Vinatieri kicked a 45-yard field goal into a swirling winter wind to tie the game 13–13 and send it to overtime.
 The Patriots won the game on another field goal of 23 yards by Vinatieri.
 In Super Bowl XXXVI that season, Vinatieri kicked a 48-yard field goal on the final play to give the New England Patriots their first Super Bowl victory, a 20–17 upset win over the St. Louis Rams, who were 14-point favorites coming into the game.

 2002 season

 In Week 17, against the Miami Dolphins, Vinatieri converted all four field goal attempts in the 27–24 victory.
 The last of the four was the game-winner in overtime.
 He won AFC Special Teams Player of the Week for his game against Miami.
-In the 2002 season, Vinatieri converted all 36 extra point tries and 27 of 30 field goal tries as the Patriots went 9–7 and missed the playoffs in their title defense.
+In the 2002 season, Vinatieri converted all 36 extra point tries and 27 of 30 field goal tries as the Patriots went 9–7 and missed the playoffs.
 He earned Pro Bowl and First Team All-Pro honors.

 2003 season

 In the 2003 regular season, Vinatieri converted 37 of 38 extra point tries and 25 of 34 field goal attempts.
 In an almost identical situation to the Super Bowl two seasons prior, he kicked a 41-yard field goal with four seconds left in Super Bowl XXXVIII to boost the Patriots to another championship (after missing one field goal and having another attempt blocked in the first half).
-This time, the Patriots defeated the Carolina Panthers 32–29, making Vinatieri the first player ever to be the deciding factor in two Super Bowl games (Vinatieri kept the balls used on both of these kicks).
+This time, the Patriots defeated the Carolina Panthers 32–29, making Vinatieri the first player ever to be the deciding factor in two Super Bowl games (Vinatieri kept the footballs used on both of these kicks).